 Certain devices can also be affordable and still come with fancy features such as VOX and DSC.
 Audio quality, squelch controls and power are crucial too.
 But overall, the best mobile amateur ham radio will excel in transmission, reception, programming, noise reduction and power output.

 Can a Dual-Band Amateur Radio Talk to a CB Radio?

-If you have a ham radio that is a single band rather than dual, then you will only be able to communicate with a dual band radio that is operating on the same band.
+If you have a ham radio that is a single band rather than dual, you will only be able to communicate with a dual band radio operating on the same band.
 Different types of radios are regulated differently aside from operating on different frequencies.
 So, unfortunately, a dual band amateur radio cannot talk to a CB radio.

 What is the Top Dual Band Mobile Antenna?

 You may have decided that you want an added antenna on the roof of your car to boost your broadcasting range and ramp up the audio quality.
 This then begs the question of the perfect dual-band mobile antenna.